Skip to content

 XoFTR+Flow 4.83 27.3% 0.0% 0.0%

-CRFT 2.37 68.2% 18.2% 4.5%
+Ours 2.37 68.2% 18.2% 4.5%

-On RoadScene, CRFT achieves the lowest AEPE (2.37) and the highest CMR@1px (18.2%).
+Ours achieves the lowest AEPE (2.37) and highest CMR@1px (18.2%) on RoadScene.

 Ablation Study

-Configuration Effect
+Configuration Effect Description

-+ Discrepancy guidance (N=1) Further correction of geometric misalignment
++ Discrepancy Guidance (N=1) Further correction of geometric misalignment

-+ Iterative refinement (N=3) Best performance with stable convergence
++ Iterative Refinement (N=3) Optimal, stable convergence

 Key Findings